Artoriun/kov-cs-poetry/README.md

 # Kovács — Modern Poetry Portfolio

 A sophisticated, responsive poetry portfolio website built with **React**, **Vite**, and custom **CSS**.
-Designed to showcase poems with elegant typography and immersive image overlays — optimized for performance, accessibility, and mobile-first responsiveness.
+Designed to showcase poems with elegant typography, immersive image overlays, and an auto-advancing carousel — optimized for performance, accessibility, and mobile-first responsiveness.

 ## 📱 Demo Webpage